bkies23/bkies23/README.md

      from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.

 - 🌱 For the last couple of years I have worked with Java NetBeans and MySql.
-I have designed and coded four programs during this time which are now on GitHub.
-Two of      the programs use Swing pallette components and have components added manually.
+I have designed and coded four programs during this time which are now on this GitHub        site.
+Two of the programs use Swing pallette components and components are added manually for the other two.
 I have previously worked with C, C++, C Sharp, Basic,      Pascal, and some COBOL.

-     Each project has a .JAR file which can be donwloaded to execute its program.
-The code for the program is in each repository.
+     Each project has a .JAR file which can be donwloaded to execute the program.
+The code for the project is in each repository.

      Here is a synopsis of the projects with an item or two about the code.